tedmiston/tab-transporter/README.md

 ## Installation

 - Open AppleScript Editor in Applications > Utilities
-- Copy and paste the contents of `/AppleScript/tab_transporter.scpt` into a new document
+- Copy and paste the contents of `/AppleScript/tab_transporter.applescript` into a new document
-- File > Save
+- `File > Export...`
+	  - Export As: Tab Transporter.app
+	  - Folder: Applications
 	  - File Format: Application
-  - Where: Applications
+	  - Code Sign: Don't Code Sign

 ## Usage